Kelvinayala10/license-plate-recognition/README.md

 In the same manner that images of cats could be represented by pixels and bits, so too could any other image.
 However, for images to be useful they must typically be taken in higher resolutions.
 This increase in data needed to produce the images coupled with the already difficult task of teaching a machine how to understand them as inputs leads to the need of machine learning through computer vision to develop any application.

 For example, license plate recognition systems are necessary for security and compliance across roadways, hospitals, parking lots, government facilities and any other controlled security perimeter.
-For such a system to work properly, the license plate must be able to record across multiple light conditions, at varying speeds and be able to discern the target object versus other possible examples of noise that may be present in the environment.
+For such a system to work properly, the license plate recognition system must be able to record across multiple light conditions, at varying speeds and be able to discern the target object versus other possible examples of noise that may be present in the environment.
 Otherwise, tollways would be unenforceable at scale, sensitive facilities such as hospitals and government offices would be unable to audit who has entered/exited a given space.
 Overall, this leads to a degradation in the possible avenues of security a group may possess.

 The advent of effective technologies such as convolutional neural networks enhancing computer vision performance allows for these applications to function and continue to grow.